Research Interests: Frank T. McAndrew, Ph.D.

 Animal Behavior

 I started my career thinking that I wanted to specialize in the study of animal behavior.
 I did some graduate work in zoology at the University of Maine, and I was a member of the Animal Behavior Society for more than 25 years.
 During my early years as a faculty member at Knox College, I taught a course in animal behavior.
-For whatever reasons, my interests in studying animals quickly changed to an interest in the study of evolution in general and humans in particular.
-Consequently, I have not done much actual research with animals although I remain a faithful consumer of such research.
-Although I do not teach my animal behavior course anymore, I stay involved by being a regular member of animal behavior honors thesis committees in the Knox Biology Department.
-My few publications resulting from work done with animals occurred early in my career and they are as follows:
+For whatever reasons, my interests in studying animals changed to an interest in the study of evolution in general and humans in particular.
+Consequently, I have not done much actual research with animals although I remain a faithful consumer of such work.
+I do not teach my animal behavior course anymore, but I still get to talk about it quite a bit in my "Evolution and Human Behavior" course.
+I also stay involved by being a regular member of animal behavior honors thesis committees in the Knox Biology Department.
+My few publications resulting from work done with animals mostly occurred early in my career and they are as follows:

 McAndrew, F.T.(1984).
 Comparative psychology, ethology, and external validity: Does it always matter if the snark is a boojum?
 Comparative Psychology Newsletter, 4, 1-4.